Marc Maron: Film and television

-His only major film credit for many years was a small part credited as "angry promoter" in the 2000 Cameron Crowe film Almost Famous, in which he is first seen fighting with Noah Taylor's character and then yelling at and chasing after the main characters as they drive away on a bus, at which point he yells, "Lock the gates!" which is now used in the intro to his podcasts.
-He was also featured at the Luna Lounge in the 1997 mockumentary Who's the Caboose? starring Sarah Silverman and Sam Seder.
-In 2019, Maron starred in a Lynn Shelton-directed comedy film titled Sword of Trust.
+His only film credit for many years was a small part as the "angry promoter" in the 2000 Cameron Crowe film Almost Famous, in which he is first seen fighting with Noah Taylor's character and then yelling at and chasing the main characters as they drive away on a bus, at which point he yells, "Lock the gates!,” which is now used in the intro to his podcasts.
+He was also featured at the Luna Lounge in the 1997 mocumentary Who's the Caboose? starring Sarah Silverman and Sam Seder.
+In 2019, Maron starred in a Lynn Shelton–directed comedy film titled Sword of Trust.
 In 2020, Maron played publicist Ron Oberman opposite Johnny Flynn's young David Bowie in the movie Stardust.

-In 2012, he provided the voice of Magnus Hammersmith in three episodes of Metalocalypse.
+In 2012, he was the voice of Magnus Hammersmith in three episodes of Metalocalypse.
 Maron has made two guest appearances as himself on his longtime friend Louis C.K.'s show Louie, first in the third-season episode "Ikea/Piano Lesson" and then again in the fourth season episode "Pamela: Part 3".

 Maron, a television series created by and starring Maron for a 10-episode first season, premiered on IFC on May 3, 2013.
 The show is loosely autobiographical, revolving around Maron's life as a twice-divorced sober comedian running a comedy podcast out of his garage but establishing many differences between the real-life Maron and the version of him on TV.
 As the executive producer and star of Maron, Maron appeared in all 51 episodes of the show from 2013 to 2016, portraying a fictionalized version of himself.
 The show ended in 2016 after four seasons on IFC.
 Maron directed two episodes of the show, "The Joke" and "Ex-Pod."

 Maron played a supporting role in Todd Phillips's Joker origin story film Joker, starring Joaquin Phoenix as the title character, alongside Robert De Niro and Zazie Beetz.

-In addition to his own show, Maron was the voice of the raccoon Randl on 12 episodes of the Nickelodeon show Harvey Beaks in 2015 and 2016.
+Maron was the voice of the raccoon Randl on 12 episodes of the Nickelodeon show Harvey Beaks in 2015 and 2016.
 He appeared in the Netflix series Easy, playing a graphic novelist, Jacob Malco.
-Maron also appeared on two episodes of Girls in season four in 2015, playing New York City councilman Ed Duffield.
+Maron also appeared on two episodes of Girls in season four in 2015, playing New York City councilman Ted Duffield.

 From 2017 to 2019, Maron co-starred in the Netflix comedy GLOW, for which he was nominated for multiple awards.

-He was cast in a supporting role for the 2022 film To Leslie, playing alongside Andrea Riseborough, who was nominated for an Academy Award for Best Actress for her performance in the film.
+He had a supporting role for the 2022 film To Leslie, playing alongside Andrea Riseborough.

+He played the landlord Gideon Perlman in the Amazon web series The Horror of Dolores Roach.